This article describes the workflow for deploying Aruba Access Points (AP) and control tags to support Meridian asset tracking.

 Asset Tracking Deployment Guidelines

-- To track assets along a corridor, deploy APBs configured as Observers in a straight line down the center of the corridor.
-An Observer = an APB that has the AP Beacon configured as either a Location or Proximity beacon AND the Asset Tracking iOT Profile defined.
-An asset tag can be tracked if heard by 1, 2 or 3 Observers.
-Trilateration works best if heard by at least 3 Observers.
-If there are APBs in and adjacent rooms to the corridor, but asset tracking is not required in that room, do not configure the beacons on those APs.
+- To track assets along a corridor, deploy APBs configured as Observers in a straight line down the center or along the corridor.
+An Observer = an APB that has the AP Beacon configured as either a Location or Proximity beacon AND the Asset Tracking IoT Profile defined.
+An asset tag can be tracked if heard by 1, 2, or 3 Observers.
+Tag tracking accuracy is more accurate if heard by at least 3 Observers.
+If there are APBs in and adjacent rooms to the corridor, but asset tracking is not required in that room, I would be best to not configure the beacons on those APs.
 If an APB is not configured, it will not operate as an Observer.

-- If accuracy is not required in the room but the customer just needs to know that the asset is in the room, then a single APB in the center of the room should be sufficient.
+- If accuracy is not required in the room but knowing the tag is in the room is good enough, then a single APB in the center of the room should be sufficient.

 Workflow for Deploying APs and Control Tags for Asset Tracking

 The steps below will guide you through the best approach for deploying the APs and control tags to support asset tracking after the APs have been deployed.

 All Aruba AP deployments up to this point have only considered best practices for wi-fi.
 Whereas this is great for wireless connectivity, it may leave some gap for asset tracking.
 This doesn't mean that you have to rip them out and re-deploy.
 As long as the APBs are deployed for optimal Wi-Fi connectivity, approximately 50 feet apart, additional APs can be used to fill-in and augment for improved tracking of asset tags.